Pizza Delivery (SpongeBob SquarePants): Critical response

+Ed Gonzalez of Slant Magazine rated it "average" since it was "notable only for SpongeBob's last-minute meltdown, figuratively and literally", meanwhile, Joshua Olivieri of Screen Rant said that "It also ends with one of the best jokes in the series."
 As of 2023, the episode alongside its accompanying segment, "Home Sweet Pineapple", rank No. 9 in the highest rated SpongeBob SquarePants according to IMDb, with a 9.1 out of 10 user rating.
 In the iTunes collection "SpongeBob SquarePants: Tom Kenny's Top 20", Tom Kenny, the voice actor for SpongeBob, lists it as among his all-time favorite episodes.
 He writes in the description for the episode:

 "The classic setup: SpongeBob and Squidward lost in the desert while delivering a pizza to a customer's home.
 Squidward just wants to get out of there, but SpongeBob sees his pizza delivery as a sacred oath between himself and the customer.
 I like when SpongeBob singing to himself—'The Krusty Krab pizza is the pizza' ...turns into a bizarre gospel jingle singer—'Krusty Kray -ya ya-yaaa-aaab!'"